EnterpriseDB/tpa/RELNOTES.md

   This does not affect existing clusters that are using etcd (even if they do not have harp_consensus_protocol set explicitly)

+- Require Docker CE v20.10+

+  There are a number of problems on older versions of Docker that we can neither fix, nor work around.
+We now require the latest major release of Docker CE.

+### Minor changes

+- Restart harp-proxy one by one on proxy instances

+  The earlier behaviour, which was to restart all harp-proxy services simultaneously if there was any configuration change, could lead to disruption in traffic routing

+- Wait for BDR to achieve RAFT consensus before running "harpctl apply"

+- Increase the default HARP DCS request timeout to 6s

+  Note: this will cause a harp restart on deploy.

+- Change the default M1 configuration to not use openvpn

+  The functionality is still supported, if you need to use it, but now you have to set `vpn_network` and assign an `openvpn-server` instance explicitly.
+Does not affect existing clusters.

+### Bugfixes

+- Check that TPA_2Q_SUBSCRIPTION_TOKEN is set when needed

+  Fixes a 403 error during the repository in clusters configured to use Postgres Extended (--2q) without setting --2Q-repositories and without providing a token.

 ## v22.13 (2022-04-25)

 ### Notable changes